Atypicalim/UyghurScript/README.md

 ## 0. description

-> a toy script interpreter writen in lua, u can learn how to write and interpreter by reading this repo ...
+> a toy script interpreter writen in lua, u can learn how to write an interpreter by reading this repo ...

 ## 1. data types and variable declaration